Mrpi314tech/Classy/README.md

 Classy.init('/path/to/data.pth','Nothing here')
 intent, certainty = Classy.classify("hello, how are you?")</code></pre>

+## API

+Go to http://chat.mrpi314.com/api to learn about how to use the api.

 ## I need more training data

 Open a pull request if you have some and put it in unorganized data.
 I will format it.
 If you have organized data, put it directly in the intents.json file.